Azure/iot-plug-and-play-bridge/pnpbridge/quickstart.md

 ## Connecting a Generic Sensor (Modbus Example) *[OPTIONAL]*
-The following section will cover the steps needed to connect a simple CO2 Modbus sensor through the Azure IoT Plug and Play bridge up to Azure IoT Central.
+The following section will cover the steps needed to connect a simple CO2 Modbus sensor through the IoT Plug and Play bridge up to Azure IoT Central.
 First an IoT Central application is created.
 Then the bridge is configured with a simple JSON.
 Finally, the bridge is started and data is visible in the display.

 Although IoT Central is covered in this demo, you can also use an Azure IoT Hub in a similar fashion.
 Simply use the connection details from your hub in **pnp_bridge_parameters** referenced below.